-Biomedical engineering major Andre Calderón is gaining technical skills while developing as a leader and innovator — tools which will serve him well when he begins his career in one of the fastest growing industries worldwide.
-Through UofSC’s biomedical engineering program, Andre has had the opportunity to pair his passion for improving people’s quality of health with his desire to work on innovative and cutting-edge projects.
+Biomedical engineering major Andre Calderón is gaining technical skills while developing as a leader and innovator — tools that will serve him well when he begins his career in one of the fastest growing industries worldwide.
+Through South Carolina’s biomedical engineering program, Andre has had the opportunity to pair his passion for improving people’s quality of health with his desire to work on innovative and cutting-edge projects.

 Andre also completed an internship at the McNair Center for Aerospace Innovation and Research, a center at South Carolina focused on aerospace-related education, research, K-12 STEM support, workforce development and industry engagement.